Cornell-MAE-UG/fa25-portfolio-cg692/_projects/2025-torque-wrench.md

 <p>Thickness = 0.55 in</p>
 <p>Distance from center of drive to strain gauge = 0.5 in</p>

+These dimensions, paired with the material properties, gave me a safety factor for yield of 6.62, for crack growth of 2.57, and for fatigue stress of 2.78.

 Using Fusion 360, I created the CAD model: